IRS LT38 Notice

 IRS LT38 NOTICE FAQs

-• f you have received an IRS LT38 Notice, there are several options available for you to resolve your tax debt.
+f you have received an IRS LT38 Notice, there are several options available for you to resolve your tax debt.
 The first option is to pay your debt in full, including any penalties and interest accrued.
 You can also set up an installment agreement to pay your debt over a specified period.
 Another option is to apply for an offer in compromise, which allows you to settle your debt for less than the full amount owed.
-It would help if you also considered speaking to a tax professional to help you determine the best course of action based on your financial circumstances.
+It would help if you also considered speaking to an Orange County tax attorney to help you determine the best course of action based on your financial circumstances.

 There are doubt as to liability as to programs to dispute the amounts such as an amended tax return, Identity Theft Claim, or a doubt as to liability program.
 The burden of proof is up to you to show the IRS.